Thieves Steal Dozens of Flags from Patriotic Honor Guards

 Their goal is to honor our military and they do this out of love and gratitude.
 They ask for nothing in return.
 It took them three years to buy the stolen equipment.

-Jean’n Kristine Clark, whose part of the organization’s Facebook page posted about the theft, said that at some point during the week, an individual “illegally entered the ‘SA PGR Guard Shack’ and removed without our knowledge or permission 59 American Flags” as well as “the tools we use to affix the flags to our poles.”
+Jean’n Kristine Clark, who is part of the organization’s Facebook page, posted about the theft, and said that at some point during the week, an individual “illegally entered the ‘SA PGR Guard Shack’ and removed without our knowledge or permission 59 American Flags” as well as “the tools we use to affix the flags to our poles.”

 They still have 38 flags and will manage until they can afford new ones.